FrancisBanville/ms_interpreting_probabilities/README.md

 Metawebs are networks of potential interactions, representing the probability that two taxa can interact regardless of biological plasticity, environmental variability or co-occurrence.
+Instead of describing stochastic biological processes occurring in nature, probabilistic potential interactions can be thought of as a measure of imperfect knowledge about the capacity of two taxa to interact.
 They are the network analogue to the species pool, where local networks originate from a subset of both species (nodes) and interactions (edges).
 For this reason, they have been initially designed for broad spatial, temporal, and taxonomic scales (e.g, species food webs at the continental scale).
 However, in the next section, we argue that this concept can also be used at smaller scales, with similar ecological meaning.

 We can express the probability that two taxa $i$ and $j$ can interact in a metaweb $M$ as